 for $n=0,\ldots,\lfloor\kappa N\rfloor$, respectively.
 Setting the two expressions above equal to zero, a proper reordering leads to the linear equation \eqref{eqn:lineq1}.
 At last, we observe that the matrix $(P_{n,m}^\rho)_{n,m=0,\ldots,\lfloor\kappa N\rfloor}$ is positive definite (since it represents a Gram matrix of linearly independent functions) and that all appearing diagonal matrices are positive definite due to positive matrix entries.
 Thus, the matrix $\mathbf{M}$ is positive definite and the linear system \eqref{eqn:lineq1} is uniquely solvable and leads to a minimum of \eqref{eqn:mineq2}. \end{proof}

-Now that the existence of optimized kernels $\Phi_N$, $\tilde{\Psi}_N$ is guaranteed, we can continue with the statement of convergence for the corresponding approximation (cf. Theorem \ref{thm:convres}).
-For the proof we need a localization result for Shannon-type kernels, more precisely, a variation of the (spherical) Riemann localization property.
-We borrow this result as a special case from \cite{yuguang13}.
+We continue with the statement of convergence for $U_N^\varepsilon$ (cf. Theorem \ref{thm:convres}).
+For the proof we need a localization result for Shannon-type kernels, more precisely, a (spherical) variation of the Riemann localization property.
+We borrow this result as a particular case from \cite{yuguang13}:

 \begin{prop} If $F\in\mathcal{H}_s(\Omega_r)$, $s\geq 2$, it holds that

 where $\tilde{\Psi}^{Sh}_N$ is the Shannon-type kernel with symbols $\big(\tilde{\Psi}_N^{Sh}\big)^\wedge(n)=1$, if $N +1\leq n\leq \lfloor\kappa N\rfloor$, and $\big(\tilde{\Psi}_N^{Sh}\big)^\wedge(n)=0$, else. \end{prop}